fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

     * Set the name of the `DataTable` as the value of the `data` property of `dataSource`.

 That's it!
 Your first chart using FusionTime is ready.

+Next, we will discuss on how to add [multiple plot types]({% site.baseurl %}/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime) in a time-series chart.